Royal College of Emergency Medicine Menu Menu

 Summary:

-Nearly half of patients waited four hours or longer in an Emergency Department, nearly one in four waited eight hours or longer, and more than one in seven people waited 12 hours or longer.
+• 44.1% of patients waited four hours or longer in an Emergency Department.
+23.2% (nearly one in four patients) waited eight hours or longer, and 14.5% (one in seven) waited 12 hours or longer.

-Between 2007 and 2016, performance levels were moderately consistent, four-hour performance rarely dropped below 80%.
-However, since January 2017, the numbers waiting four hours or more increased by 64%, the numbers waiting more than eight hours by 100%, and the numbers waiting more than 12 hours by 143%.
-This is despite attendance increasing by only 0.9% in the same period.
+• Compared to May 2017, the numbers waiting four hours or more increased by nearly double, the numbers waiting more than eight hours has increased by triple, and the numbers waiting more than 12 hours has more than quadrupled.
+This is despite attendance being 1.7% lower than in May 2017.

-• Overall, 58% of patients in major EDs were admitted, transferred, or discharged within four hours from arrival
+• Overall, 58.6% of patients in major EDs were admitted, transferred, or discharged within four hours from arrival.

 • This means that nearly one in four patients were delayed eight hours or more at a major emergency department.
-It is a 0.7 percentage-point decrease on last month
+This figure has increased by 0.5 percentage points compared to last month.

-• This means more than one in seven patients were delayed by 12 hours or more.
-It is a 0.3 percentage-point increase on last month
+• This means that one in seven patients were delayed by 12 hours or more.
+This is 0.3 percentage points more than last month.

 + Northern Ireland